 As a mesh system, the Alien offers more hardware choices.
 Its mesh point is slightly slower due to the lack of a dedicated backhaul band, but overall, it’s a better choice than the mAX Pro.

 Wi-Fi 6 Routers Compared: A note on performance testing

 I tested all Wi-Fi 6 routers using a few 2×2 clients since there are no faster clients on the market.
 As a result, you’ll find the performance of all Wi-Fi 6 routers to be quite similar since the speed of their network port (predominantly Gigabit) is the bottleneck.

 What makes the most significant difference between them is the support for the 160MHz channels.
 With the support for these channels, a Wi-Fi 6 router can deliver up to 2.4Gbps of negotiated speed; without, you’ll get 1.2Gbps at most.

 Note that for Wi-Fi 5 tests, I use a 4×4 client (1733Mbps) for the close-range tests and a 3×3 client (1300Mbps) for the long-range.
 The reason is there is no 4×4 Wi-Fi 5 adapter for laptops, and I can’t move my desktop around.

 On the 2.4GHz, I only use Wi-Fi 6 client for the tests.
-Generally, on this band, there’s no difference which client, Wi-Fi 5, or Wi-Fi 6, you use.
+Generally, on this band, there’s little or no difference between Wi-Fi 5 and Wi-Fi 6 clients.